DidierA/hudson-timezones/README.md

 ## Configure
 To configure timezones, change src/hudson-timezones.c :
 * set gmt_offset to your local timezone
 * change #define NUM_TIMEZONES , and comment/uncomment the font definition macros accordingly.
+If you change this, you must also change appinfo.json accordingly.
 * in array timezones[NUM_TIMEZONES], replace the city names and offset by the ones you want (offset is in minutes from UTC).

 ## Build